 A. The most likely cause of cutting problems is the blade that is being used.
 Depending on what material has been cut, you can often find that the blade will blunt quite frequently and it can make a real tangible difference to the quality.
 There could be other problems, such as the pinch rollers or the optical eye, and it is worth testing and maintaining the machinery regularly to obtain good results time after time.

 Q. How durable are transfers made from Cad-Cut?

 A. Most transfers produced today are made from materials which will outlast the life of the garment that it is applied to.
-Cad-cut materials are washable, and are normally ironed on the reverse, although some (such as Premium) can be ironed directly over.
+Cad-Cut materials are washable, and are normally ironed on the reverse, although some can be ironed directly over.
 Some materials can be dry cleaned.
 It is highly recommended to check the individual instructions for the different materials and processes, but you can rest assured that you will be getting a product that will give you fabulous results for a considerable period of time.